Grottoh/Temporal-WTA-Network/README.txt

+ - Everything should be run from <main.py>.
+ - Before running an experiment, the data must be available in the appropriate place (../[02LF] Networks/*).
+ - Toy data can be generated using the <*Toy*.to_dataframe()> functions present in <main.py>.
+ - MNIST and TIDIGITS data must be downloaded first from an outside source.
+ - Experiments can be run by uncommenting the appropriate experiment in <main.py>.
+ - After running a experiment, it can be evaluated using the Experiment.evaluate(...) function present in <main.py>.

-In the report most experiments have been assigned a different index:
+Note that in the paper most experiments have been assigned a different index:
 	code index -> thesis index
 	6 -> 2
 		6.1a -> 2.1